lukechn99/github-quickstart/4061/exam_1.md

 	close(out_fd);
 }
 ```
-This implmentation received 13/20 with TA feedback that I should use seek to find the middle of the file.
+This implmentation received 13/20 with TA feedback that I should use seek to find the middle of the file. read/write data as chunks use seek functions to move the file descriptor to the start of bottom half
 A revised implmentation would be...
 ```
 void BottomHalf(char *infile, char *outfile) {